We Do More

 The officers for the AHMGC in 2021 will be me as President, Mark Ernst as VP & Rules Official, Tedd Peck as Treasurer and Fred Laskowski as Secretary.
 The other board members are, Garland Miner, Richard Rust, Steve Bumgardner, Lawson “Butch” Barrett, Chuck Elsberry, Joe Dellaporta, Jim Sygitowicz and Bob Gouveia.
 Those volunteering their help are Bill Huth, Chuck Entwistle, Russ McGarry, Jerry Shayne.

 Let us hope and pray that 2021 will be nothing like 2020.

 The tournament schedules have been posted for Jan. and Feb.; and we have a nice variety of events coming up.
 Events are posted on our web site including detailed game descriptions.
 Please note: Entry fees for all Monday/Wednesday games are $10.

-Our monthly out of town games will be held on Wednesday November 13th at the 500 Club in Glendale with a 9:00 shotgun start.
-On Wednesday December 4thwe will go to Palmbrook Country Club in Sun City West with a 9:00 shotgun start.
-We will hold our monthly Skins games on Wednesday November 6th and on Wednesday December 11th.
+Our monthly out of town games will be held on Wednesday Jan.
+20th at Corte Bella CC in Sun City West with a 8:30 shotgun start.
+Our out-of-town game in Feb. will be at Hillcrest, on the 17th.
+At 9:00 am.
+We will hold our monthly Skins games on Jan.
+13th., and Feb.
+10th.

 Always remember: record your actual gross score on the score card.
 If you record an X you cannot receive a Medal Prize in the event (except for Match vs Par and Stableford which are points games).
 Remember, on Points games you may pick up if your net score on the hole will give you -1 points for the hole.
 Review the schedules and make your plans for participation.